PDXChinese/pdxchinese.github.io/_pages/communityfund.md

 Donations are made by the AmazonSmile Foundation and are not tax-deductible by you.
 There is no additional cost to you at your online checkout for this donation from Amazon.

+### Employee Matching Gifts

+are donations an employer makes to match its employees' charitable contributions.
+Usually associated with corporate grantmakers, employee matching gifts often are dollar-for-dollar, but some companies will give double or even triple the original donation.
+Currently, the following corporations have OCC added to their qualified charitable organization list.

+<P>Intel Corporation</P>
+<P>Standard Insurance</P>

 ## Donors with Amount $1,000 or above

 Anonymous Donor (JJ 5/2/2017)